 According to current evidence, COVID-19 is primarily transmitted between people through respiratory droplets and contact with contaminated surfaces – usually those that are frequently touched.
 Airborne transmission is possible in specific settings where certain procedures or sports treatments are performed in close proximity.

-The purpose of this document is to provide the necessary mitigations to enable the return of competitive recreational team sport as part of the easing of social restrictions from 4 July onwards.
+The purpose of this document is to provide the necessary mitigations to enable the return of competitive recreational team sport.
 The framework we outline below is designed to minimise the COVID-19 transmission risk whilst taking part in recreational team sport and enable participants to make an informed decision about their own risk.